Who Is Journalist Maria Ressa, Time Person Of The Year?

 On Tuesday, Ressa, along with slain reporter Washington Post contributor Jamal Khashoggi and other journalists, was named TIME’s 2018 Person of the Year.
-Labeled by the magazine as "The Guardians," the group of honourees is comprised of members of the press who have risked their lives — or paid the ultimate price — in service of telling hard truths.
+Labeled by the magazines as "The Guardians," the group of honorees is comprised of members of the press who have risked their lives — or paid the ultimate price — in service of telling hard truths.

 Advertisement